hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > Who takes it up, conceives it smells of law,
 >
-> And little dreams 'tis from a man of straw,
+> And little dreams it is from a man of straw,
 >
-> Believes 'tis business, plea, or proposition,
+> Believes it is business, plea, or proposition,
 >
 > (Whose itching palm can't brook the imposition);
 >